subashshrestha189/misinfo-bot-fakenews-capstone/sisam/readme.md

 This dashboard provides a unified, responsive interface for two critical analysis tasks:

 *Fake News Classification: The Article Analyzer allows users to paste text and receive a prediction from the DistilBERT model.
-The dashboard presents the confidence score and detailed class probabilities through clear visualizations like bar charts.
+The dashboard presents the confidence score and detailed class probabilities through clear visualizations.

 *Social Bot Detection: The User Analyzer takes inputs for key user metadata (e.g., follower counts, account age).
 It calculates and displays the bot probability score from the Random Forest model, along with a corresponding risk level (Low, Medium, or High).